drieslab/Giotto/.github/CONTRIBUTING.md

 $~$

+### Package Imports
+Giotto tracks packages and functions to import in a centralized manner.
+When adding code that requires functions from another package, add the roxygen tags to the `package_imports.R` file for that Giotto module.

+$~$

 ### Getters and Setters
 Giotto stores information in different [slots](articles/structure.html#giotto-object-structure), which can be accessed through these getters and setters functions.
 They can be found in the [accessors.R](https://github.com/drieslab/Giotto/blob/suite/R/accessors.R) file.